-An advertiser can be a company selling clothing, software, electronics, accesories, etc., or a company generating leads for their insurance, mortgage, legal or other services based business.
+An advertiser can be a company selling clothing, software, electronics, accessories, etc., or a company generating leads for their insurance, mortgage, legal or other services based business.

-The most important party to both the advertiser and affiliate is the consumer.
-The consumer is the clicks on an affiliate’s ad, reaches the advertiser’s website and makes a purchase or completes a lead, thus generating revenue for the advertiser and affiliate.
+The consumer is the one who clicks on an affiliate’s ad, reaches the advertiser’s website and makes a purchase or completes a lead, thus generating revenue for the advertiser and affiliate.

 Network or Platform?

 In order to facilitate the relationship between an Advertiser,